Feeling stressed out by the holidays? And you’re not sure you’re going to be able to make it a Merry Christmas or Happy New Year this time?

-I know that’s easier said than done.
-But that’s ok.
-You’ll get better by practicing.
-Here are some ideas of how to let go of any holiday stress you’re carrying around.
+So, without further ado, here are some ideas of how to let go of any holiday stress you’re carrying around.

 Three Physical Strategies for Letting Go of Holiday Stress

 Get in your car and go for a drive with no destination.

 - If it makes you cry, don’t worry.

 Some people think this is violence or gives them permission to be violent.
 Actually, it’s quite the opposite.
 In this case, you are choosing the time, place, and intensity of your emotional expression.
-Violence is misdirected, excessive and out-of-control emotional or physical expression.
+Violence is misdirected, excessive, and out-of-control emotional or physical expression.

+Again, find yourself a private place.
 Grab a towel or hand towel.
 Twist it to within an inch of its life while relaxing your chest and belly, breathing deeply, and exhaling fully.
 Then, if no one is around, let yourself yell or growl while you twist.
 Bonus on this one!
 Roll up a part of the towel and bite down on it while you breathe as deeply as you can until you gag.
 This will release a lot of tension in your jaw and throat.